-- (iv) Water Temperature - Various species seek areas that have favorable water temperatures for spawning and incubation.
-If these temperatures are not within their tolerance range, mortality can result.
-Low temperatures can delay spawning activity.
-Temperature also affects development rate.
-Cold water temperatures may limit use of mainstem and side channel habitats. - (v) Upwelling Certain species, particularly chum salmon, seek areas of groundwater upwelling for spawning and incubation (ADF&G 1984e, 1985).
+- (v) Upwelling Certain species, particularly chum salmon, seek areas of groundwater upwelling for spawning and incubation (Vincent-Lang et al. 1984, Barrett et al. 1985).
 These areas offer potential temperature and flow benefits.
-Because upwelling areas often support major spawning, it is assumed that areas lacking upwelling would likely limit the spawning and incubation success of species like chum salmon. - (vi) Predation Sculpins and other fish species have been implicated as taking significant numbers of salmon eggs.
+Because upwelling areas often support major spawning, it is assumed that areas lacking upwelling would likely limit the spawning and incubation success of species like chum salmon. - (vi) Predation Sculpins and other fish species such as Dolly Varden and rainbow trout have been implicated as taking significant numbers of salmon eggs.
 For example, Hunter (1959) found that, with pink and chum fry, the mortality from predation could range from 23 to 86 percent.
 Predation on salmon eggs and embryos in the Susitna River has not been quantified. - (vii) Low Streamflow - Low water can dewater spawning areas and expose incubating eggs and alevins (McNeil 1969).
 Reduced winter flows may cause significant mortality, if adult fish spawned under high water conditions and redds were located along the margins.
-This may have occurred during 1982 spawning and 1982-1983 incubation periods (ADF&G 1984b).
-The occurrence of groundwater upwelling may reduce mortalities in areas of upwelling when natural flows in the Susitna River are lower during the winter.

-- (viii) High Streamflow Extremely high flows can scour redds and destroy eggs and alevins.
+This may have occurred during 1982 spawning and 1982-1983 et al. incubation periods (Schmidt 1984).
+The occurrence of groundwater upwelling may reduce mortalities in areas of upwelling when natural flows in the Susitna River are lower during the winter. - (viii) High Streamflow Extremely high flows can scour redd: and destroy eggs and alevins.
 High scouring flows are uncommon in fall and winter in the Susitna River.
-Thus, scouring is probably not an important limiting factor. - Freezing If redds are frozen, mortalities will (ix) Alevins may be able to move through the occur. gravel to avoid adverse conditions.
-Freezing of associated with redds is low streamflows and sub-freezing temperatures; these conditions occur However, mortality annually in the Susitna River. due to frozen redds is unquantified in the Susitna Dependence on upwelling areas by adult salmon River. may reduce embryo losses due to freezing. - (x) Sedimentation An influx of fine sediments can shut off the water flow through the substrate and result in increased mortality.
+Thus, scouring is probably not an important limiting factor.

+- (ix) Freezing - If redds are frozen, mortalities will occur.
+Alevins may be able to move through the gravel to avoid adverse conditions.
+Freezing of associated with low redds is streamflows and sub-freezing temperatures; these conditions occur annually in the Susitna River.
+However, mortality due to frozen redds is unquantified in the Susitna River.
+Dependence on upwelling areas by adult salmon may reduce embryo losses due to freezing. - (x) Sedimentation An influx of fine sediments can shut off the water flow through the substrate and result in increased mortality.
 Sedimentation of spawning areas in sloughs and side channels by high mainstem discharge, ice processes and local flows occur in the Susitna River.
-During spring breakup in 1982, Slough 9 suffered a heavy influx of silts and sands, reducing the amount of usable spawning habitat (ADF&G 1983a). - (xi) Intraspecific Competition The number of eggs and resulting fry can increase proportionally up to a certain point.
-Beyond this point, competition for redd sites and superimposition of redds results in lower survival.
-Based on egg retention studies, ADF&G (1984a) concluded that the adult salmon density was not excessive for chum salmon in slough habitats in 1983. - (xii) Interspecific Competition Adult salmon of two or more species may compete for specific redd sites

-(e.g. chum and sockeye may utilize similar spawning habitats in sloughs).
+During spring breakup in 1982, Slough 9 suffered a heavy influx of silts and sands, reducing the amount of usable spawning habitat (ADF&G 1983a). - (xi) Intraspecific Competition Adult salmon of the same species may compete for specific spawning areas if the density of spawning adults is high.
+Competition for redd sites can lead to superimposition of redds (the excavation of existing redds).
+Based on egg retention studies, Barrett et al. (1984) concluded that the adult salmon density was not excessive for chum salmon in slough habitats in 1983. - (xii) Interspecific Competition Adult salmon of two or more species may compete for specific redd sites (e.g. chum and sockeye may utilize similar spawning habitats in sloughs).
 This can cause problems similar to those for intraspecific competition.